hongfei/hongfei.github.io/resume/hongfei.md

 	> Using Java with Spring MVC to build a web service for serving test data.
 System is built with MongoDB for data storage and Jenkins for data generation.

 * Designed and implemented the frontend and backend for **User Traffic Diagram**.
-	> Using Jenkins to periodically fetching data from QM and build a diagram that indicates the real user traffic of the site.
+	> Using Jenkins to periodically fetch data from QM and build a diagram that indicates the real user traffic of the site.
 Diagram is served with Java/Spring.

 * Designed the framework for **Native APP automation** based on selenium.
 	> Using Java and Selenium to build a base framework for supporting Native APP automation, including local run and remote grid run.